Pink-Crab/Perique-Registerables/docs/Post-Type.md

 > @var string
 > @default 'dashicons-pets'

 You can set a custom dash icon for wp-admin, you can use either DashIcons or custom icons.
-If no dashicon is supplied, the pets \(dog paw\) will be used in its place.
+If no dashicon is supplied, the pets (dog paw) will be used in its place.

-### $menu\_position
+### $menud_position

 > @var int
 > @default 60